|Logs||No logs (audited)|

 Diskless servers operating in RAM

-One thing all NordVPN servers have in common is their new diskless architecture.
+One thing every one of NordVPN's server has in common is its new diskless architecture.
 In the interest of protecting user data, the company upgraded all 5,000+ servers to run without any hard disk drives.
 Why?
-To address the problem of someone physically seizing a NordVPN server to analyze its disk drive hunting for user information.
+To address the problem of someone physically seizing a server to analyze its disk drive hunting for user information.

 NordVPN has been verified to not log any user information so there shouldn't be any user information on a server's disk drive anyway, but the new diskless architecture guarantees it.

 What exactly is a colocated server?
 According to the announcement in the NordVPN blog,

 Colocated servers are fully owned, maintained, and managed by NordVPN.
 The complete ownership of our servers guarantees that we stay in control of their configuration and security.

 Our partners provide the facilities for storing the servers, along with a continuous power supply, stable internet connectivity, and strict security.